fluidinfo/django-fluidinfo/README.md

             class Meta:
                     model = Foo

+Take a look in the django_fluiddb/tests.py file for example usage.
+Expect more comprehensive documentation very soon.

 While this doesn't reflect the dynamic nature of FluidDB's schema I'd like to point out that my aim is to give Djangonaughts a familiar "no brainer" route to using FluidDB.

 I expect them to dig into FOM once they grok what FluidDB is about. ;-)

+Comments and feedback most welcome!

 (An introductory presentation can be
 [found here](http://www.slideshare.net/ntoll/an-introduction-to-fluiddb-a-social-database-in-the-cloud))